sahithyandev/rollup-issue-reproduction/README.md

+This repository contains the reproduction steps for [an issue for Rollup](https://github.com/rollup/rollup/issues/4726).

+## Reproduction steps

+1. Clone this repository.
+2. Run `yarn install`
+3. Run `yarn build`
+	- The build won't succeed most of the time.
+	- If you have more memory allocated, it will succeed.
+Then, try adding 50 more source files.

 ## The Error

 It fails around 60th file on my machine.
 Of course, increased memory would fix it, but only temporarily.